LoRaWAN Gateway Placement for Network Planning Using Ray Tracing-Based Channel Models: RESULTS

-For the site-specific channels, we obtained the solutions depicted in Figure~\ref{fig:sionna_results}, which shows the position of each allocated \ac{GW} for the scenario, considering the channels created with Sionna \ac{RT} and \ac{WI}.
-The results obtained using the Sionna \ac{RT} and \ac{WI} channels also yield an optimized solution that differs from that of the other site‑independent channels.
-Using the X3D algorithm, $3$ \acp{GW} were deployed, with one \ac{GW} placed at the same location as the \ac{GW} suggested when using the Sionna \ac{RT} channel.
-In contrast, when using the Full 3D algorithm, only $2$ \acp{GW} are suggested, and one of their positions coincides with those proposed by the optimization model for both the Sionna \ac{RT} and \ac{WI} X3D channels.
-Finally, when using the Sionna channels, a larger number of \acp{GW} is suggested, equal to 8, highlighting a major difference between the algorithms employed in the two \ac{RT} simulators.
+Using the channels obtained with the \ac{WI} X3D \ac{RT} algorithm in the Etoile scenario, $3$ \acp{GW} were deployed, with one \ac{GW} placed at the same location as the \ac{GW} suggested when using the Sionna \ac{RT} channel.
+In contrast, when using the Full 3D algorithm, only $2$ \acp{GW} are suggested, and one of their positions coincides with those proposed by the optimization model for the \ac{WI} X3D channel.
+Finally, when using the Sionna channels, a larger number of \acp{GW} is suggested, equal to 9, highlighting a major difference between the algorithms employed in the two \ac{RT} simulators.
+For the Street Canyon, the variability is higher in comparison with the corresponding results from site-independent channels, with the simulations under \ac{WI} channels suggesting 2 \acp{GW} to meet the requirements.

 In general terms, the difference between this number of \acp{GW} and the position coordinates, considering all channel models, is due to the distribution of the collected received power data.
-This difference can be seen in Figure~\ref{fig:path_gain_cdf}, which shows the received power \ac{CDF} of each channel model, considering the solutions with a fixed threshold $\rho = -90$ \si{dBm}.
-From this figure, it can be observed that even with 8 \acp{GW} deployed under the Sionna \ac{RT} channel, the range of received power values for each \ac{ED} remains lower than the received power obtained when using a channel from \ac{WI}, with fewer \acp{GW} deployed.

-In summary, the number of suggested \acp{GW} and the average \ac{ED} received power for each channel model is described in Table~\ref{tab: power_threshold}, considering a fixed received power threshold of $\rho=-90$ \si{dBm}.
+This difference can be seen in Fig.~\ref{fig:path_gain_cdf}, which shows the received power \ac{CDF} of each channel model, considering the solutions with a fixed threshold $\rho = -90$ \si{dBm}.
+From this figure, it can be observed that even with 9 \acp{GW} deployed under the Sionna \ac{RT} channel, the range of received power values for each \ac{ED} remains lower than the received power obtained when using a channel from \ac{WI}, with fewer \acp{GW} deployed in the Etoile scenario.
+Finally, the numerical results for both network grids, the number of suggested \acp{GW}, and the average and standard deviation \ac{ED} of received power for each channel model are described in Table~\ref{tab:power_threshold_scenarios}, also considering a fixed received power threshold of $\rho=-90$ \si{dBm}.